Sleighs/notes-react-app/README.md

-# Notes for web browser app
+# A web browser notes app
 A notes app with themes.
 Made with React.Js